MarkusEggerInc/CODEFrameworkDocs/ObjectHelper and Complex Paths.md

-﻿# ObjectHelper and Complex Paths
+﻿# Using ObjectHelper and Complex Paths

 _This is an excerpt from an internal email at EPS/CODE:_